 “You folk okay?” the police officer asked as he approached my window.
 He was tall and black, and I was grateful for his complexion.
 Mr. D related our predicament, how there was a nail in our tire, and how we were hoping to make it to the next truck stop.
-The only one the cop knew of was near the Virginia border, many, many miles away, and even then, he wasn’t sure they’d be able to fix the tire.
+The only one the cop knew of was near the Virginia border, many, many, many miles away.
+Even then, he said, he wasn’t sure they’d be able to fix the tire.
 “But I actually just met someone who said he can help with this type of thing.
 Stay here, and I’ll call him.”

 By then, the officer had come back, and we were met by the man he said could help fix our car.

 “You guys think you can make it to the exit?” he asked in a thick Southern accent.
 He was old and black, and again, I was grateful for that.

 I never got the officer’s name, but I thanked him as we drove off and followed the silver Corolla in front of us.
 The exit was close, but the roads that followed were long and winding and unlike any back roads I had ever seen.
 They were endless and confusing, the kind of rural remoteness that exists only in horror movies.